wdbo/webdocbook/INSTALL.md

 Depending on your system and your version of Apache, the virtual host definition may be added in the `/etc/apache2/httpd.conf` file or in a new file `/etc/apache/sites-available/your.domain`.
-In this second case, after defining your host, you will need to enables it and restart the Apache server on your system.
+In this second case, after defining your host, you will need to enable it and restart the Apache server on your system.
 See the [FAQ](#faq) section below for more infos.

 This is a classic DocBook virtual host configuration: